Pixsky8/blindtest-discord/README.md

 # TODO

     - quick music player with music.json
-    - speed mode (1st to answer get the point) to play in teams
+    - finish speed mode (1st to answer get the point) to play in teams
     - using nicknames from the server